Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/moisture-sensor-kit.md

 The serial monitor won't print any information until we flash the device with the source code in the next step.

 Upload the firmware to the device by clicking the `Upload` button or the `Sketch -> Upload` menu.
-This will take a few seconds, and the microcontroller will rapidly blink a blue light while it’s uploading.
+This will take a few seconds and the microcontroller will rapidly blink a blue light while it’s uploading.

 ![Upload Button](/images/getting-started/losant-iot-dev-kits/moisture-sensor/upload-button.png "Upload Button")